rsharankumar/ML_Workshops/readme.md

 Author: Sharan Kumar Ravindran
 <br />
 <br />
-This code contain the R scripts used for the Machine Learning Sessions
+I have conducted a number of Data Science Workshop both at work as well as at Universities.
+And this repository contains the code for the scripts used in my Machine Learning 101 Workshops
 <br />
 <br />
-About Training:
+About the Workshops:
 <br />
-This training covers three important concepts in data science they are
+This training covers three important concepts they are
 <br />
 1. Recommendation Engine
 <br />